cosmos/cosmos-sdk/x/staking/README.md

 * The total `slashAmount` is calculated as the `slashFactor` (a chain parameter) \* `TokensFromConsensusPower`, the total number of tokens bonded to the validator at the time of the infraction.
-* Every unbonding delegation and pseudo-unbonding redelegation such that the infraction occurred before the unbonding or redelegation began from the validator are slashed by the `slashFactor` percentage of the initialBalance.
+* Every unbonding delegation and pseudo-unbonding redelegation such that the infraction occured before the unbonding or redelegation began from the validator are slashed by the `slashFactor` percentage of the initialBalance.
 * Each amount slashed from redelegations and unbonding delegations is subtracted from the total slash amount.